IngJohEricsson/draft-johansson-ccwg-scream-bis/draft-johansson-ccwg-rfc8298bis-screamv2.md

 Feedback about the received bytes as well as metadata to estimate the congestion level or queuing delay are provided to the network congestion controller.
-The network congestion controller calculated reference window and provides it togteher with the bytes in flight to the sender transmission control.
+The network congestion controller calculates the reference window and provides it together with the bytes in flight to the sender transmission control.

 The reference window and the estimated RTT is further provided to the media rate control to compute the appropriate target bitrate.
 The target bitrate is